basnijholt/unidep/README.md

     { conda = "mumps" },                             # conda-only
     { conda = "cuda-toolkit =11.8:linux64" }         # Use platform selectors by appending `:linux64`
 ]
+local_dependencies = [
+    "../other-project-using-unidep", # include other projects that use unidep "../common-requirements.yaml"    # include other requirements.yaml files ]
 platforms = [ # (Optional) specify platforms that are supported (used in conda-lock)
     "linux-64",
     "osx-arm64"
 ]
-includes = [
-    "../other-project-using-unidep", # include other projects that use unidep "../common-requirements.yaml"    # include other requirements.yaml files ]
 ```